What is Counseling?

 Even though the state’s population has fallen in recent years, it’s still home to several of the largest names in business such as United, State Farm, Walgreens, Sears, and Boeing - all of which do business all over the United States.
 Despite the fact that many other industries have primacy in the state, counseling is by no means ignored.

 The employment picture for counselors and therapists in Illinois looks good.
-As of May, 2020, this occupation was up and still increasing.
-The employment number at that time was 85,000.
+As of May, 2023, community and service occupations were up and still increasing.
+The employment number at that time was 90,050.
 Areas of specialization such as marriage and family therapists, mental health and substance abuse social workers, substance abuse, behavioral disorder, and mental health counselors, will all find that their services are more in demand than ever.

 Undergraduate students looking at the best counseling colleges in Illinois do so because they want to help others understand how their mind’s processes may affect how they behave, think, and even react to events around them.
 At this level, students may find online counseling programs that can allow them to reach a successful completion of their degree program.